 Winners of the 2015 Green Source DFW Sustainable Leadership Awards: Front row: From left, Memnosyne cofounder Mary Ann Thompson-Frenk, Joan Meeks of Commodity Recycling Solutions (Small Business), Green Source DFW project manager Phillip Shinoda.
 Middle row: Sharon Wilson of Earthworks (Nonprofit Professional), Karen Sanders and Daniel Cunningham of Texas A&M Agrilife (Large Business or Nonprofit Project), Georgeann Moss of DCCCD (Lifetime Achievement), Cathy McMullen of Denton Drilling Awareness Group (Small Nonprofit).
 Back row, from left, Great Trinity Forest advocate Ben Sandifer (Volunteer) and Memnosyne cofounder Joshua Frenk.
-Photos courtesy of Libbie Simonton.
+Photo by Libbie Simonton.

 March 12, 2015

 The North Texas green community gathered Wednesday evening in Dallas to hear the inspiring stories of local environmental and sustainability advocates and applaud their achievements at the fourth annual Green Source DFW Sustainable Leadership awards, held at the Dallas Center for Architecture.

 Green Source DFW founder and project manager Phillip Shinoda emceed the event that drew green folks from every spectrum, including environmental activists, renewable energy advocates, recycling professionals and sustainability educators.
 The presentation began with a video about Green Source DFW, featuring green leaders from the community endorsing the publication.

 Above, Green Source DFW volunteer Cynthia Shinoda with Russell Luker and Heather Douglas of Balcones Recycling.
 Photo by Libbie Simonton.